RocketMan/zookeeper/docs/Playlists.md

 This is specific API information for the 'playlist' type.
 For generic API information, see the [JSON:API main page](./API.md).

+The current playlist API is v2.
+Full compatibility with previous API versions is provided at the legacy endpoints.
+Legacy API behaviour is no longer documented nor encouraged for new development.

 ### Retrieval

-Retrieval is via GET request to `api/v1/playlist` (filter/pagination) or `api/v1/playlist/:id`, where :id is the id of a specific playlist.
+Retrieval is via GET request to `api/v2/playlist` (filter/pagination) or `api/v2/playlist/:id`, where :id is the id of a specific playlist.
 See below for a list of possible filter options.
 An [example playlist document](Samples.md#playlist) is available here.